odu/csv2xml-anttask/readme.md

 `skipEmpty` Boolean, Default: true.
 Will leave off XML nodes for empty columns in the CSV input file.

 `lowerCaseTags` Boolean, Default: true.
 Will Lower Case the headerRow titles in the element names in the XML output.

+## Building

+The csv2xml uses the Ant build tool.

+To compile: `ant`

+To build the jar: `ant deploy` which will build the Jar in the deploy folder.